ndabAP/vue-command/README.md

   ## Usage

-  The following illustrates how to use this library to build a Nano editor available in many shells.
+  Let's assume we want to build the Nano editor available in many shells.
 We will use the provided `environment` variable and inject a function called `terminate` to tell the terminal that the command has been finished.
 Furthermore, we inject the `setIsFullscreen` function to switch the terminal into fullscreen mode.

   ```vue
   <template>